-- Buncombe County Early College, located on the main campus of A-B Tech in Asheville. - Madison Early College High School, located in Mars Hill.
+- Buncombe County Early College, located on the main campus of A-B Tech in Asheville. - Madison Early College High School, located in Marshall.

 Buncombe County Middle College (BCMC), the School of Inquiry and Life Sciences at Asheville (SILSA), and the Martin L. Nesbitt Jr. Discovery Academy are also a cooperative-innovative high schools.
 BCMC is located on the main A-B Tech campus in Asheville.
 It provides juniors and seniors with a non-traditional setting for completing a high school diploma and earning college credits.
 SILSA is a four-year high school that is located on the campus of Asheville High School, and the STEM-themed Discovery Academy is located at the Buncombe County Board of Education Building.
-For more information, contact advisors at 398-7516, 398-7144, 398-7484, 398-7720 or ccp@abtech.edu.
+For more information visit our website www.abtech. edu/ccp or email us at ccp@abtech.edu.
+You may also reach us by calling a liaison/advisor at: 828-398-7900.
+828-398-7354, 828-398-7144, 828-398-7720, 828-649-2876 ext.
+30418, or 828-398-7484.